If Your Guy Constantly Criticizes You About These 4 Things, Break It Off

 3. Your Personal Traits

 You can't change the way you were brought up and the life experiences you had that shaped who you are today.
-You are the person you are — flaws, weird habits, and all — and your partner should not criticize you for being that person.

 "Personal traits like being late, not being well-read or well-educated, having a different religion or culture of origin, coming from a different socioeconomic group, or being either 'low class' or 'uppity' are very bad arenas in which to criticize a partner," says Masini.
 "People can't change their pasts, and criticizing a partner for being ill-bred or uncultured presents a tough fix for the person hearing this."